 ASIA Grade E - All neurologic function has returned.

-The idea for this film spawned six years ago when director/producer/writer - Andrew Reid, at the age of 21, became paralyzed from the chest down.
-A malformation of his blood vessels resulted in a rupture which compressed his spine when he was sleeping, leaving him completely paralyzed.
-Andrew was told by doctors he would never walk again but with dedication and perseverance regained movement.
+The idea for this film spawned six years ago when director/writer - Andrew Reid, at the age of 21, became paralyzed from the chest down.
+A malformation of his blood vessels resulted in a rupture which compressed his spine while he was sleeping, leaving him completely paralyzed.
+Andrew was told by doctors he would never walk again but with dedication and perseverance he regained movement.